1jour1vin

 Food and wine pairings

-Enjoy with seven-hour lamb, a Rossini tournedos, pork glazed with meat juice and wok-fried vegetables, duck confit with Sarladaise potatoes, Époisses cheese...
+Enjoy it with a seven-hour slow-roasted lamb, a Rossini tournedos, glazed pork with meat jus and stir-fried vegetables, duck confit with Sarladaise potatoes, or Époisses cheese...

 Bettane & Desseauve